dvcorreia/cv/main.typ

       - Transformed an initial prototype into a robust, production-grade platform, adaptable to any use case and capable of processing data from thousands of BLE and UWB devices
       - Successfully executed one of Europe's largest #rtls projects, encompassing over 1500 #uwb tags at high refresh rates
-      - Introduced modern software development ideas which improved technical quality and reduced manual testing from 4 days to 30 min
+      - Introduced modern software development practices which improved technical quality and reduced manual testing from 4 days to 30 min

       #tag(go) #tag(python) #tag(java) #tag(k8s)
     ]